Omni Documentation

 The following example assumes the use of Matchbox server.

-Download vmlinuz and initramfs.xz from the release of your choice (Talos Linux 1.4 or greater is required), and place them in /var/lib/matchbox/assets.
+Download vmlinuz and initramfs.xz from the of your choice (Talos Linux 1.4 or greater is required), and place them in /var/lib/matchbox/assets.

 Create the Profile